Financial-Times/origami-website/_specification-v2/sass.md

 ## Syntax Convention

-Sass **must** be linted with [Stylelint](https://stylelint.io/).

-Developers **should** stick to the <a href="https://github.com/Financial-Times/stylelint-config-origami-component" class="o-typography-link--external">Origami Stylelint rules</a>, since this represents a common standard across FT teams.
-Custom linting **may** be defined at the component level with a `.stylelintrc.js` file, or at the file level with <a href="https://stylelint.io/user-guide/rules/comment-empty-line-before#stylelint-commands" class="o-typography-link--external">Stylelint comments</a>.
+Sass **must** validate using the <a href="https://github.com/Financial-Times/stylelint-config-origami-component" class="o-typography-link--external">Origami Stylelint rules</a>, though exceptions **may** be enabled temporarily within a component <a href="https://stylelint.io/user-guide/rules/comment-empty-line-before#stylelint-commands" class="o-typography-link--external">using Stylelint comments</a>.

 By default the <a href="https://github.com/Financial-Times/stylelint-config-origami-component" class="o-typography-link--external">Origami Stylelint rules</a> enforce a tab indentation style.
 However indentation style (tabs or spaces) is not standardised: developers **must** respect whatever indent type is already in use when editing existing components.
 To change indentation style update the component's [`.stylelintrc.js` configuration](https://stylelint.io/user-guide/configure).